endstone-essentials/disable-me/README.md

 A simple plugin that disabled `/me` command from execution.

+## Features

+- Disable `/me` command from execution.
+- Kick players if they use `@` selectors excessively (to prevent Horion crasher).

 ## Usages

-Simply drop the `whl` file into plugins folder.
+Download the `whl` file from the release page and drop it into the `plugins` folder.